 Employer Partner Policy

-The New York Institute of Technology's (NYIT) Career Services office is happy to work with employers who meet the following criteria:
+The New York Institute of Technology's Office of Career Success and Experiential Education (CSEE) is happy to work with employers who meet the following criteria:

 - Organizations which accurately describe the responsibilities and requirements for their opportunities including the name and location of the organization in all public communications.